crate/crate-howtos/docs/best-practices/systables.rst

     +-------------------...+------------...+----------+
     SELECT ... in set (... sec)

-list the hosts and tables with the highest number of rows inside a single shard.
+lists the hosts and tables with the highest number of rows inside a single shard.
 There's a lot of additional information available for shards.
-To find out more about that, see our :ref:`documentation <import_shards_replicas>`.
+To find out more about them, see our :ref:`documentation <import_shards_replicas>`.

 Step 5: Analyze allocation problems
 ===================================

-Related to the previous step about gaining insights about shards and replication is the step about cluster wide shard allocations.
+Related to the previous step about gaining insights about shards and replication is the step about cluster-wide shard allocations.

 In some circumstances, shard allocations might behave differently than you expect.
-A typical example might be that a table remains underreplicated for no apparent reason.
+A typical example might be that a table remains under-replicated for no apparent reason.
 You would probably want to find out what is causing the cluster to not allocate the shards.
 For that, there is the ``sys.allocations`` table, which lists all shards in the cluster.